-Police are working closely with WLC Housing and SNT in relation to three addresses in the ward area where there are repeat incidents of ASB.
-This has included joint intervention visits and disclosures to enable further action to be considered by the local authority under ASBO legislation.
+Police are working closely with WLC Housing and SNT in relation to an address in the ward area where there are repeat incidents of ASB.
+This has included joint intervention visits and disclosures to enable the local authority to apply to the court for a full ASBO which has been granted.